 Study and comparison of contemporaneous terrestrial localities

-Apart from work at the Messel Pit Fossil Site, the research of the department leadership is focused on other terrestrial deposits from the Eocene.
+Apart from work at the Messel Pit Fossil Site, the research of the divisional leadership is focused on other terrestrial deposits from the Eocene.
 The Eocene, 56-34 million years ago, is geobiologically important because this was the last time that a constant, warm climate prevailed worldwide.
 It may therefore provide a glimpse of the greenhouse climate projected for our future.
 The flora and fauna are systematically and ecologically comparable with those of today.
 The goals of the study of additional fossil localities are the expansion of the data base for the analysis of paleobiogeographic, regional ecosystemic and paleoclimatic differences.
 Through international collaborations in different localities, changes in the ecosystems and biodiversity are studied.
 This work takes place at present in localities of the northern hemisphere, such as the locality of Menat in Auvergne, France.
 The excavations and analyses, particularly of vertebrates, takes place in cooperation with colleagues of the universities of Paris and Lyon.
 Another example are the localities of Huadian in the Province of Jilin and Songzi in the Province of Hubei, China.
 Here we work together with paleontologists of the University of Jilin in Changchun and the Institute for Vertebrate Paleontology and Paleoanthropology, Beijing.
-The department head was appointed to a Guest Professorship at the University of Jilin in Changchun in 2016.
+The division head was appointed to a Guest Professorship at the University of Jilin in Changchun in 2016.

 Education and young academics

-Besides the instruction of students of the Senckenberg School in the departments, which is principally conducted by technicians, the training of interns at our excavations in Messel, and the advising of biological and paleontological master’s and doctoral theses, we began offering in 2018 a summer school for paleontology in Yixian, Liaoning Province, China.
+Besides the instruction of students of the Senckenberg School in the divisions, which is principally conducted by technicians, the training of interns at our excavations in Messel, and the advising of biological and paleontological master’s and doctoral theses, we began offering in 2018 a summer school for paleontology in Yixian, Liaoning Province, China.
 Our parts are Jilin University in Changchun and Hebei Geo University in Shijiazhuang as well as the Sino-German Paleontological Museum in Yixian.

 The goal is to introduce students of several nationalities in mixed teams to the natural sciences by means of theory-based lectures and excursions.
 Students become acquainted with practical aspects of paleontology via paleontological field work and the preparation of fossils as well as team tasks, such as the creation of a museum display case.
 Through this interaction, which also takes cultural exchange into consideration, students recognize the advantages and necessity of seeing the big picture and the the advantages of teamwork.